Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v3.md

 1. From the **Terminal** select **Node** terminal, press **Ctrl + C** to stop the **recommendation service** ui page.

+1. Now, click on **Next** from the lower right corner to move to the next page.

+## Summary

-      > In this task, the process unfolds methodically.
-It begins with configuring the Miyagi App for operational readiness, followed by a detailed exploration of the Recommendation service's implementation.
+In this Lab, you began with configuring the Miyagi App for operational readiness, followed by a detailed exploration of the Recommendation service's implementation.
 Practical execution involves running the Recommendation service and deploying the Miyagi frontend locally for testing.
 Enhancing data retrieval efficiency is a pivotal step, achieved by persisting embeddings in Azure Cognitive Search.
 The project concludes with a broad exploration of the Miyagi App and Recommendation service, prioritizing a personalized user experience.
 This systematic approach ensures a thorough understanding and effective implementation throughout the project.

-1. Now, click on **Next** from the lower right corner to move to the next page.